AlfredoDiodati/scoredriven_validation/README.md

-    applications/     the scripts that produce results, plus us_data.h and abm_system.h, which describe this project's own data model/dsk_sfc/    the DSK simulator itself, vendored from upstream with the speed work of docs/DSK_MODEL_CHANGES.md applied
-    tests/            what verifies the auxiliary model still computes what it claims to, and what verifies the vendored simulator still matches upstream byte for byte
+    applications/     the scripts that produce results, plus us_data.h and abm_system.h, which describe this project's own data model/dsk_sfc/    the DSK simulator itself, a copy of upstream's source with the speed work of docs/DSK_MODEL_CHANGES.md applied tests/            what verifies the auxiliary model still computes what it claims to, and what verifies this copy of the simulator still matches upstream byte for byte
     dataset/          us_real.csv, the raw US series; the ABM's own simulated output goes here too but is not tracked